 Whether you’re having fun on the family trampoline or playing weekend games of three-on-three on the basketball court, it’s all fun and games until your knees scream in pain the next day.

 Place the fingertips of each hand on the soft area just below each kneecap.
 This is your patellar tendon.
-If the knee that is experiencing pain when you jump and land feels slightly more swollen, this is a strong indication that it’s time to take a break for about a week from any regular activities that require running or jumping.
+If the knee is experiencing pain when you jump and land, and feels slightly more swollen, this is a strong indication that it’s time to take a break for about a week from any regular activities that require running or jumping.

 The swollen tendon needs time to repair.
 You can help bring down the swelling of jumper’s knee by following the RICE method: Rest, Ice, Compression and Elevation.

 The good news is that jumper’s knee won’t keep you sidelined for long if you address the pain early enough.
 You can begin to ease back into your fitness activities when the swelling below the knee has disappeared and you no longer feel a dull or sharp pain when jumping or squatting.